sofitf/sofitf/README.md

   Transforming data into insights for better decision-making 📊
 </p>

----

-## 👩‍💻 About Me
+## ⭐ About Me

-I'm a data-driven professional passionate about extracting meaningful insights from data.
-I enjoy working with databases, cleaning datasets, and building analytical solutions that support strategic decisions.
+I'm a data-driven enthusiast with strong analytical skills and a results-oriented mindset.
+Experienced in data extraction, transformation, and analysis to support strategic and operational decision making.

+- 🚀 Continuously learning and improving my analytical skills
 - 📊 Focused on Data Analysis and Business Intelligence
 - 🐍 Experienced in Python for data analysis
-- 🗄️ Skilled in SQL (MySQL) for database management
 - 📈 Interested in data visualization and reporting
-- 🚀 Continuously learning and improving my analytical skills
+- 🧪 Chemistry and statistics lover

-## 🔧 Technical Skills
+## 🔧 My toolkit

 <div align="center">